defold/extender/README_DEBUGGING.md

     $ ./server/scripts/debug_defoldsdk.py [<sha1>]

-This downloads the latest sdk to the folder `defoldsdk/<sha1>/defoldsdk`; creates link from `defoldsdk/<sha1>/defoldsdk` to `./dynamo_home`; sets the environment variable `DYNAMO_HOME` and then starts the extender server wiht profile `all`.
+This downloads the latest sdk to the folder `defoldsdk/<sha1>/defoldsdk`; creates link from `defoldsdk/<sha1>/defoldsdk` to `./dynamo_home`; sets the environment variable `DYNAMO_HOME` and then starts the extender server with profile `all`.
 If you want to run docker compose with other profiles - it can be done via COMPOSE_PROFILES variable.
 For example

 ```sh
     COMPOSE_PROFILES=web,windows python ./server/scripts/debug_defoldsdk.py